passcod/in-the-pale-darkness-of-dawn/main.md

 from the Empire had faded somewhat, but still remained as something more than just unconscious bias.
-Nueb had very high skill not only in economics and strategy as his people were known to, but also had a keen understanding of such a wide variety of topics that Kylo wasted no time in asking him as an advisor.
+Nueb had very high skill not only in economics and strategy as his people were known to, but also had a keen understanding of such a wide variety of topics that Kylo wasted no time in tapping him as an advisor.
 That Sullustans in general had a historical habit of working for or with the Alliance and its offshoots was but a happy bonus.